How Many Ways

-The song was released as the album's fifth and final single on June 10, 1994 by LaFace and Arista Records, a double-A-side along with "I Belong to You".
-It peaked at number 28 on the Billboard Hot 100 on January 21, 1995.
+The song was released as the album's fifth and final single on June 10, 1994, by LaFace and Arista Records, a double-A-side along with "I Belong to You".
+It peaked at number 28 on the US Billboard Hot 100 on January 21, 1995.
 A remix version of "How Many Ways", produced by R. Kelly, also was released to radio and music television stations.
 An accompanying music video features Braxton and actor Shemar Moore riding in a car, frolicking in a playground, and on a veranda.

 Critical reception

-Larry Flick from Billboard wrote that the song "benefits from a refreshing R. Kelly remix that plugs into current top 40 and R&B radio trends.
+Larry Flick from Billboard magazine wrote that the song "benefits from a refreshing R. Kelly remix that plugs into current top 40 and R&B radio trends.
 On its own merit, the song is a romantic ballad with an instantly memorable chorus.
 Braxton provides added dimension with a sultry, well-shaded vocal that is a reminder of why she is among the leading urban divas of the moment.
 What else can be said?"
+Ralph Tee from the Record Mirror Dance Update called it a "somewhat stodgy ballad", but praised Braxton's "top-of-the-range soul vocal."

+Music video

+The music video for "How Many Ways" was directed by Lionel C. Martin and executive produced by Bille Woodruff.
+The visuals were largely filmed in Miami.